Mysteries at the Monument: Special (2012)

-Note: Monumental Mysteries: A Mystery at the Museum Special aired on July 17, 2012, as a special episode apart of the related Travel Channel Mysteries at the Museum series.
+Note: Monumental Mysteries: A Mystery at the Museum Special aired on July 17, 2012, as a special episode as part of the related Travel Channel Mysteries at the Museum series.
 The special also served as a spin-off episode for the first-season premiere of Monumental Mysteries in 2013.
 It's also called Mysteries at the Museum: Monumental Mysteries Special.